e-clearing-net/OCHP/OCHP.md

 ##### Implementation
 Each status update from the sending operator must contain the major status and may contain a minor status for further details.
+The sending operator shall only send a status update for an EVSE in case of either change of EVSE-status or impending epiry of the ttl-value.
 Consuming Navigation System Providers must be able to process the three major status values.
 Optionally they may display the minor status and the ttl-value to the user.
 Furthermore, they can request the CHS to return parking spot live information either on its own or combined with the EVSEs live status.